KDCube is built around apps

 return result

 Boundary rule: @venv(...) is for plain serialized inputs and outputs only.
 Keep communicator use, request context, DB pools, Redis clients, and other live proc-bound runtime objects outside the venv helper.
 If only requirements.txt changes, the next helper call rebuilds the cached venv lazily.
-If Python source changes, use the normal bundle reload path.
+If Python source changes, use the normal app reload path.

-Bundle-Scheduled @cron(...)
+App-Scheduled @cron(...)
 Jobs

 from kdcube_ai_app.infra.plugin.bundle_loader import cron